Welcome To The Family!

 Next step, ceremony & portraits!
 This part of the day can certainly feel the most hectic and it will feel like it was over in the blink of an eye.

--Reminder for you and everyone included in the bridal party, take your time walking down the isle.
+-Reminder for you and everyone included in the bridal party, take your time walking down the aisle.
 It can feel intimidating but try to have a nice pace.

--After the ceremony is over and you walk down the isle together, try to sneak in a quick kiss at the end of the isle!
+-After the ceremony is over and you walk down the aisle together, try to sneak in a quick kiss at the end of the isle!
 It makes for a sweet photo.

 -Make sure to let anyone who will be involved in family photos after the ceremony to not leave the ceremony area.